VFPX/PEMEditor/.github/CONTRIBUTING.md

-# How to contribute to PEMEDitor
+# How to contribute to PEMEditor

 ## Bug report?
 - Please check  [issues](https://github.com/VFPX/PEMEditor/issues) if the bug is reported